vippsas/vipps-recurring-api/vipps-recurring-api.md

 The approved agreement is retrieved from the [`GET:/agreements/{agreementId}`][fetch-agreement-endpoint] endpoint with `"status":"ACTIVE"` when the customer has approved the agreement.
+It is important to keep retrieving the agreement until the status is `ACTIVE`, `STOPPED` or `EXPIRED`.

 See [Agreement states](#agreement-states).